nicholasgillespie/designo-creative-agency/docs/project/development_log.md

 #### Notes

+- ~~**TODO:** Define design tokens for the form/input elements.~~ (Carried over to 2024-07-23)

+## Date: 2024-07-23

+### Component and Section Development

+#### Task Description

+Develop and integrate all website sections and components with a focus on accessibility and interactivity.

+#### Tasks Completed

+- Initiated the design for pages dedicated to showcasing web-design, app-design, and graphic-design content.
+The layout was structured to showcase the projects.

+#### Tasks Pending

+- Implement navigation links for seamless transition between web-design, app-design, and graphic-design pages.
+- Begin development on the Home, About, Locations, and Contact pages, focusing on layout design, content integration, and accessibility.

+#### Time Management

+- Estimated Time: 3 - 5 days
+- Actual Time Spent: 1 day (ongoing)

+#### Notes

 - **TODO:** Define design tokens for the form/input elements.
-(Carried over from 2024-07-19)
+(Carried over from 2024-07-22)
-- **TODO:** Develop and integrate all website sections and components with a focus on accessibility and interactivity.
+- **TODO:** Implement navigation links and start development on additional pages (Home, About, Locations, Contact) to ensure seamless integration and accessibility across the website.

 <!-- # Progress Log